-If you want to go trail running or hiking and have been wondering ‘how can I find running trails near me to run’ then this post is for you, because in this post I run you through the best trail-finding apps to help you do just that.
+If you want to go trail running or hiking and have been wondering ‘how can I find running trails near me to run’ then this article is for you, because in this post I run you through the best trail-finding apps to help you do just that.

 Finding local trails used to be so difficult, in fact, the whole process was pretty much trial and error.
 I tried so many different ways to find running trails near me.
 I certainly had my fair share of trail runs and hikes that ended early because I found myself on a trail that was too overgrown to carry on.

 To be fair, this can still happen if a trail hasn’t been maintained properly, for example.
-Nowadays, you don’t have to worry about choosing the wrong trail, instead, you can easily find popular running trails near you that are beautiful, well maintained, and provide as much of a challenge as you would like.
+Nowadays, you don’t have to worry about choosing the wrong trail, instead, you can easily find popular running trails near you that are beautiful, well-maintained, and provide as much of a challenge as you would like.

-Before I list the best apps to find local trails, quickly go through this checklist of things to consider before choosing hiking or trail running routes.
+Before I list the apps to find local trails, quickly go through this checklist of things to consider before choosing hiking or trail running routes.

 Things to consider when choosing a trail running route